 Meet Dr. Sharma

-• Board Certified in Interventional Spine & Pain Management
+• Board Certified in Interventional Spine Surgery & Pain Management

 • Completed residency from Columbia University in New York City and fellowship training in Interventional Pain from Johns Hopkins University